garrandall/popular-music-data/tracks/congratulations-post-malone-quavo.md

 I dreamed it all ever since I was young
 They said I would be nothing
-Now they always say, "Congratulations" (congratulations) Worked so hard, forgot how to vacation (ooh)
+Now they always say, "Congratulations" (congratulations) Worked so hard, forgot how to vacation (oh
 They ain't never had the dedication (uh, ayy)
 People hatin', say we changed and, look, we made it (uh) Yeah, we made it (uh, yah)